 By Rupert Walker, Managing Editor, GlobalTrading

-Regulatory and technical changes are rapidly reshaping the trading landscape and all industry participants need to adapt, according to speakers at the Singapore FIX conference.
+Regulatory and technical changes are rapidly reshaping the trading landscape and all industry participants need to adapt.

 The growth of the exchange-traded fund (ETF) sector, preparations for the launch of the Markets in Financial Instruments Directive (MiFID) II and the potential of artificial intelligence (AI) were dominant themes at the Singapore FIX Conference, held on 10 November 2017.